Tips for a slushy or lispy "s" sound

 If you’d like to know more about how we produce speech sounds, the ages and stages of speech sound development, speech sound patterns, how to screen the speech of young children AND how to support young children with unclear speech check out my Speech Sound Support Workshop.

-I’ve popped the resources that I use in the video clip as an attachment below.
+I’ve popped the resources that I use in the video clip as attachments below.

 Feel free to download and use!